mskalai/100dayscode/README.md

 # 100dayscode
- To achieve 100 days coding  ahallenge on python.
+ To achieve 100 days coding  challenge in python.